Gladys Egan: 1908–1909 travels

 Throughout 1908 and into early 1909, Egan performed on tour in additional presentations of Shore Acres and in at least two other plays: Rip Van Winkle starring the popular New York actor Thomas Jefferson and The Wishing Ring featuring Marguerite Clark.
-Egan in those tours received many accolades for her performances in towns and cities in California, Utah, Colorado, North Dakota, Pennsylvania, and Montreal, Canada.
-In his mixed assessment of Rip Van Winkle, reviewer Walter Anthony in the January 25, 1909 issue of The San Francisco Call focuses special attention on the production's child actors, noting that their portrayals of the play's characters as children were in his opinion far superior to the older versions of the same characters performed by adult actors.
+In those tours, Egan received many accolades for her performances in towns and cities in California, Utah, Colorado, North Dakota, Pennsylvania, and Montreal, Canada.
+In his mixed assessment of Rip Van Winkle, reviewer Walter Anthony in the January 25, 1909 issue of The San Francisco Call focuses special attention on the production's child actors, noting that their portrayals of the play's characters as children were, in his opinion, far superior to the older versions of the same characters performed by adult actors.
 "Little Meenie [Egan] and Little Heindrich in the first act", he writes, "were good juvenile roles in the hands of Gladys Egan and Oscar Johnson, but not so good when their grownups [sic] selves appeared in the fourth act stagily and rhetorical.
 A month later, when Rip Van Winkle was scheduled to be presented in Grand Junction, Colorado, the local newspaper heaped even greater praise on Egan:

 In support of Thomas Jefferson, who is to appear at the Park opera house, Monday, March 1, in "Rip Van Winkle,” is one of the youngest actresses on the American stage.
 It is little Miss Gladys Egan, who plays the part of Meenie.
 She is only 7 years old, (Note: Actually on the date of this cited newspaper notice, 26 February 1909, Gladys Egan was less than three months away from her ninth birthday.) yet she plays a part which in length would puzzle many an older actress and is one of the principals in the support of Mr. Jefferson.
 Another remarkable child actor is Oscar Johnson, who is three years older...The pretty little juvenile actors are under the competent care of a guardian who travels with them all the time.

 In other news coverage about Egan's stage work in 1909, The Salt Lake Herald in Utah described the "little" actress as "one of the stars of the performance" of Rip Van Winkle and judged her acting style as highly effective for her age.
 "The emotional tremor in her voice as she expostulated over the ejection of her father", observed the newspaper, "was truly mindful of the great actresses who get their names in big letters on the billboards."